okspy47/bfmc-dashboard/README.md

 # Reworked BFMC Dashboard

 ## Project Overview
 Welcome!
 This project is an enhanced version of the original BFMC Dashboard found on their [GitHub](https://github.com/ECC-BFMC/Computer/tree/main/Dashboard).
 It has been redesigned to offer improved usability, additional features, and a more sleek design.
 It was also featured on the semifinals of the BFMC 2024 Edition.
+The project is now ROS Based, only the buttons can be configured to send serial commands via the [Brain](https://github.com/ECC-BFMC/Brain?tab=readme-ov-file).

 ## Key Features
 - **Fully redesigned**: New UI, redesigned to look like a digital modern dashboard.